 (2) ERCOT shall, to the fullest extent practicable, utilize the Day-Ahead process, the Adjustment Period process, and the Real-Time process before ordering Resources to specific output levels with Emergency Base Point instructions.
 It is anticipated that, with effective and timely communication, the market-based tools available to ERCOT will avert most threats to the reliability of the ERCOT System.
 However, these Protocols do not preclude ERCOT from taking any action to preserve the integrity of the ERCOT System.

-6.5.9.3 Communication under Emergency Conditions
+6.5.9.3 Communication Prior to and During Emergency Conditions

 (1) Effective, accurate, and timely communication between ERCOT, TSPs, and QSEs is essential.
 Each QSE must be provided adequate information to make informed decisions and must receive the information with sufficient advance notice to facilitate Resource and Load responses.